Building multi-agent architectures with LiveKit agents

 ctx = ChatContext()

-if include_summary and len(state.full_history) > max_messages: # Add a summary message with key session state summary = f"""Previous conversation summary:- Caller: {state.caller_name or 'Unknown'}- Account: {state.account_id or 'Not identified'}- Intent: {state.intent or 'Not determined'}- Key data collected: {state.collected_data}""" ctx.add_message(role="system", content=summary)
+if include_summary and len(session.history) > max_messages: # Add a summary message with key session state summary = f"""Previous conversation summary:- Caller: {state.caller_name or 'Unknown'}- Account: {state.account_id or 'Not identified'}- Intent: {state.intent or 'Not determined'}- Key data collected: {state.collected_data}""" ctx.add_message(role="system", content=summary)

 return ctx